EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/A Field Guide to Lies.md

 This book is akin to calling bullshit, where it goes through all the ways people fool themselves and others.
 The book might make you too aware and skeptical of everything.

 # 🎨 Impressions
-I found it good but not as good as [[Calling Bullshit]].
+I found it good but not as good as [Calling Bullshit](Calling%20Bullshit.md).
 It was thought but lacked the examples that made Calling Bullshit such a good read.

 ## How I Discovered It
 Calling bullshit recommended it as well as I had read a book by the author before.